bisraelsen/bisraelsen.github.io/my_readme.md

     * after running `rake build` in the source directory, changes here need to be committed and pushed.

 Notes: I just spent forever trying to get the page to update.
 I ended up clearing the entire `master` branch and re-pushing the build site.
 I also had to clear the cache in chrome.
 After that it worked... maybe I only needed to clear the cache?
 Probably, but I am not going to try and figure it out again.

+On Chrome the cache can be cleared by using f12 to acces developer mode, then long clicking the refresh button, and selecting `Empty cache and hard reload`.

 That should be it!